darpa-sail-on/sail-on-client/docs/source/index.rst

 Release v\ |version| (:ref:`Installation <install>`)

 **Sail-On Client** is a library used for supporting evaluation of open world algorithms in `DARPA SAIL-ON`_.
-The library is based update work supported by DARPA under Contract No. HR001120C0055 and is licensed under `APACHE-V2 LICENSE`_.
+The library is based on the work supported by DARPA under Contract No. HR001120C0055 and is licensed under `APACHE-V2 LICENSE`_.

 Sail-On Client is being developed as an open source library to support evaluating **vision centric**